PeterHorniak/pauseai-cms/README.md

 - **JSON Dictionary Plugin**:
     - Enables Decap CMS to handle dictionaries by converting them to and from arrays of objects.
     - Registers a custom format named `json_dict` for `.json` files.
+- **JSON Tabs Plugin**:
+    - Registers a custom format named `json_tabs` for `.json` files.
+    - This format ensures that JSON files are saved with tab indentation.
 - **Dark Mode**: Implements dark mode support using [Darkreader](https://darkreader.org/).

 ## Collections